Mirko Cvetković

 Mirko Cvetković (Мирко Цветковић, [mǐːrkɔ tsʋɛ̂tkɔʋitɕ]; born 16 August 1950) is a Serbian economist and former politician who served as the prime minister of Serbia from 2008 to 2012 and as finance minister from 2007 to 2008, and again from 2011 to 2012.

-Cvetković became the Prime Minister as an nonpartisan politician endorsed by For a European Serbia coalition, which declared Serbia's accession to the European Union (EU) as its main goal.
+Cvetković became the prime minister as an nonpartisan politician endorsed by For a European Serbia coalition, which declared Serbia's accession to the European Union (EU) as its main goal.
 During his government run, the EU has abolished visas for Serbian citizens traveling to the Schengen Area countries, Serbia received an EU candidate status, as well as, completed obligations to the International Criminal Tribunal for the former Yugoslavia (ICTY).
-The period of his premiership was marked by the challenges of the Kosovo declaration of independence and the global financial crisis, leading to low rates of economic growth.
+The period of his premiership was marked by the challenges of the Kosovo declaration of independence and the Great Recession, leading to low rates of economic growth.

 Biography

 Mirko Cvetković was born in the small city of Zaječar in eastern Serbia on 16 August 1950.
 His father Srboljub was an economist while his mother Stana worked as a pharmacist.
 His grandfather, Mirko, a school teacher, was killed in 1941, by German soldiers during the Kragujevac massacre.

 He completed his elementary and high school education in Zaječar.
 Mirko Cvetković graduated from the University of Belgrade Faculty of Economics where he also received his MComm and PhD.

 Cvetković worked at the Mining Institute for ten years and later at the Economics Institute for another six years, followed by seven years at the advisory and research firm CES Mecon where he worked as a consultant.

 In the 1980s he was external consultant for the World Bank on a number of projects in Pakistan, India and Turkey and worked on the United Nations Development Programme (UNDP) in Somalia.
 As of 2013, Cvetkovic has reestablished himself as a consultant for the World Bank.

 In the period 1998–2001 he was employed as adviser for economic issues at the Mining Institute, and in 2005 he became the Special Advisor at CEO Intercom Consulting.

 He has published a number of papers and articles on privatization in Serbia and abroad.

 Cvetković is married and has two children.
 Apart from his native tongue, he speaks English and French fluently and, as a hobby, plays piano, saxophone and clarinet.